kumu/weavr-docs/guides/network-analysis.md

 ### Color elements based on profile fields and add a legend
 Click on the Map Settings icon in the bottom-right corner of your screen to further customize your network map.
 Then, click on the dropdown "Color elements by:" to choose a field to color your map by.
 Upon choosing the field, a legend will be added in the bottom-left corner of your map.
 Please note you can only color by one field at a time.

+_Note: if you can't see the color legend.
+Make sure to swipe down the moveable ranking screen and click on the arrow next to the word "Legend" in the bottom-left corner to make it appear._